 If these situations sound familiar to you, it doesn’t mean alcohol caused you to hit a low point.
 You probably don’t see yourself as alcohol-dependent, either.
 In many cases, people begin to realize they don’t enjoy drinking.

-You might question why you start drinking in the first place.
+You might question why you started drinking in the first place.

 The sober curious movement validates the questions we ask about our drinking habits.
 It’s created a community of mindful drinkers.